 - Caution the patient to avoid stimulating substances in the evening.
 Avoid caffeinated drinks such as coffee, tea or soda after dinner and avoid alcohol and tobacco use during the evening, as they may worsen bruxism.

 - Advise the patient to reduce stress.
 Listening to music, taking a warm bath or exercising can help the patient relax and may reduce the risk of developing bruxism.55

 - Ask the patient about their sleep habits, i.e., do they talk in their sleep, move, twitch or jump (muscle spasms) a lot while sleeping?
 Do they feel unrested after sleep, do they experience nocturnal awakenings?
 These could be signs of not sleeping well, which could be a cause of bruxism.55

 - Schedule regular dental examinations.
 Dental examinations are the best way to identify bruxism.
-Will monitor growth and eruption patterns for children to detect and negate future bruxism issues.
-The dental team can spot signs of bruxism during periodic oral tissue exams.
-Regular visits for early intervention and diagnosis will be most beneficial before too much damage has occurred.
+Monitoring growth and eruption patterns in children will detect and negate future bruxism issues.
+Regular visits for early intervention and diagnosis is most beneficial before too much damage has occurred.